comment-anything/prototype1/readme.md

 - Clone the repo `git clone github.com/comment-anything/prototype1.git`
 - This module will be saved to, for example `C:/Users/karlm/go/src/github.com/comment-anything/prototype1`

-This is the best practices way to do things in go.
 Read more about [Gopath here](https://golangr.com/what-is-gopath/).
 You can also set up custom workspaces but if you are not going to write a lot of conflicting Go code, using the default go path is probably the way to go.

 ## Set up environment variables